-This report is made solely to the members of the Authority, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014 and as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
-Our audit work has been undertaken so that we might state to the Authority's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Authority and the Authority's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This statement is made solely to the members of Westminster City Council, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014.
+Our work has been undertaken so that we might state to the members of Westminster City Council those matters we are required to state to them and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Westminster City Council and the members of Westminster City Council as a body, for our work, for this statement, or for the opinions we have formed.